pedromakaveli/pedromakaveli/README.md

 <p align="left">
-  🌎 Hello!
-I'm Pedro and I'm a front-end developer. <br />
+  🌎 I'm Pedro and I'm a front-end developer. <br />
   Currently programming my neurons to load new features (PHP and Laravel) 🚀
 </p>